 I witnessed vast differences in the way people lived: some with heartfelt smiles showcasing brown, rotting teeth, and others who spent their weekends shopping in Miami.
 Nonetheless, friendly demeanors hinted at how Venezuelans, from all walks of life, seemed grateful to live in such a majestic country.
 The years I lived there, in conjunction with those spent in the United States and England, helped shaped my worldview, and I am grateful for the grit, determination and compassion with which those experiences have armed me for adulthood.

 But Venezuela today is a far cry from the land I once knew, the wealthiest in all of Latin America.
 Venezuelans have collectively lost twenty-five percent of their body weight due to food shortages, while ninety percent live in poverty (Reuters).
 Civil unrest, hyperinflation and crime have sadly become synonymous with Venezuela since the turn of this century.
 To date, three million people have fled, including members of my own family, most leaving behind a country deeply loved.

-Today I celebrate the nation’s beauty, stand by its people, and wish for healing and peace in the years to come.
+Today I celebrate the nation’s natural beauty, stand by its warm people, and wish for healing and peace in the years to come.